vanhyninga/pet_battle_game/README.md

 # Features
 Multiple pet types with different attributes,
  Player vs Player battles,
- Use of potions to heal pets
-Ability to switch active pets during battle,
+ Use of potions to heal pets and the ability to switch active pets during battle,

 # Prerequisites
 Python 3